01You Get Collection Calls About Accounts You Never Opened

 Don't ignore the account, even if it doesn't have a negative payment history.
-Use the credit report dispute process to get the account removed from your credit report and call the company who reported the account to let them know about the fraud.
+Use the credit report dispute process to get the account removed from your credit report, and call the company that reported the account to let them know about the fraud.

 Fraudulent accounts can keep you from being approved for credit card and loan products, particularly if the accounts have a negative payment history or high balances.

 Lenders are required to let you know if you're turned down for credit because of information on your credit report.
 They'll give the reasons you were denied and let you know that you’re entitled to a free credit report.
 Take advantage of this free credit report to figure out whether you’ve become a victim of identity theft.
 You only have 60 days to order this free credit report, so act quickly.